microsoft/SmartDump/README.md

     -fv    Exclude exceptions contain specified filter.
 Use '|' as delimiter for multiple strings.

     -s     Skip the first number of exceptions for dump capture.
-This option is useful when initial exceptions cannot reflect an actual issue.

     -ma    Capture a manual dump.